 What To Look For

 Solar panels should always be installed on a new roof, or at a minimum, a roof that is only a few years old.
-An average lifespan of an asphalt shingle roof is 20 to 30 years depending on the materials used.
-Inspecting your roofing system is not only looking on the outside, it is also about looking at the condition of the roof on the inside.
-In your attic space, a homeowner should inspect for damaged rafters or trusses, leaks or stains, dark looking spots and mildew.
-If your roof reflects any of the warning signs above or hasn’t been replaced in the last 10 years, consider getting a roofing estimate from a professional roofing contractor.
+An average lifespan of an asphalt shingle roof is 20 to 30 years, depending on the materials used.
+Inspecting the inside of your roof is just as important as inspecting the outside.
+In your attic space, a homeowner should check for damaged rafters or trusses, leaks or stains, dark looking spots, and mildew.
+If your roof reflects any of the warning signs above or hasn’t been replaced in the last ten years, consider getting a roofing estimate from a professional roofing contractor.